behroozsepehry/exercise-solver/README.md

 * Exercises are represented with continuous activation values (0.1–0.95) for each muscle group.
 * Each chosen exercise instance contributes sets based on `sets_per_instance[category] * activation` (from `config.json`) to a muscle's weekly volume.
 * Exercises are classified by category: `UPPER_GYM`, `LOWER_GYM`, `UPPER_HOME`, `LOWER_HOME` based on configuration.
 Eligibility is specified per exercise in the config, allowing for separate versions (e.g., cable for gym, band for home) where needed.
-* **Machine constraints**: Exercises specify which machines they use (chest press, leg press, cable, etc.).
-Pairs are only allowed if they don't share machines, reducing equipment adjustment time during workouts.
-Machines include: `"CHEST_PRESS"`, `"LEG_PRESS"`, `"LEG_CURL"`, `"LAT_PULLDOWN"`, `"SEATED_ROW"`, `"CABLE"`.
+* **Equipment constraints**: Exercises specify which equipment they use (chest press, leg press, cable, etc.).
+Pairs are only allowed if they don't share equipment, reducing equipment adjustment time during workouts. equipment include: `"CHEST_PRESS"`, `"LEG_PRESS"`, `"LEG_CURL"`, `"LAT_PULLDOWN"`, `"SEATED_ROW"`, `"CABLE"`.
 * Pairing constraint: each category forms pairs (supersets) where gym categories get 6 pairs (for 3 days × 2 pairs/day), home categories get 3 pairs (for 1 day × 3 pairs/day).
-A pair is allowed only if the *overlap* (dot product of activation vectors) ≤ `THRESHOLD` AND they don't share machines.
+A pair is allowed only if the *overlap* (dot product of activation vectors) ≤ `THRESHOLD` AND they don't share equipment.
 * Day assignment: After pairing, assign pairs to days (3 gym days + 1 home day per upper/lower, totaling 7 days) with 2 pairs/day for gym and 3 pairs/day for home, minimizing exercise repeats within a day.
 Conflicts are handled via ILP relaxation if needed.
 * Objective: minimize weighted sum of absolute deviations from targets plus maximum absolute deviation (`DEVIATION_SUM_WEIGHT * sum_abs_deviations + max_abs_deviation`), measuring deviations in sets rather than percentages to treat all targets equally.